tanjim1905/brain-station/README.md

 ## Some Information

-- 1. Information of ous compaies employes in this site.
+- Information of ous compaies employes in this site.
-- 2.The salary and facilities of our company employes.
+- The salary and facilities of our company employes.
-- 3.This project using react js.
+- This project using react js.

 ## Available Scripts